 Instead of shouldering the cost of a funeral all by yourself, try asking friends and family to contribute.
 Determine first how much the funeral and burial will cost.
 Ask family members to divide the amount between yourselves.
 If you were able to keep the costs down, you could split this amount to make it more realistic to meet the funeral expense.

-Splitting the bill among the family may help make the cost more bearable so that no one person is left paying for the whole funeral.
+Splitting the bill among the family may help make the cost more bearable.

 Ask The Funeral Director For A Payment Plan